cloudmesh-community/hid-sp18-523/paper/paper.md

 Introduction
 ============

-Data is the heart of information of any business.
-Though it might seems easy; but, it is very trivial to find the relevant data that is required by different people working in different departments of large organization.
-More so, the bigger challenge is to derive the insights from the data when it is located.
+Data is heart of information for any business.
+Though it might seems easy; but, it is very trivial to find relevant data that is required by different people working in different departments of large organization.
+More so, the bigger challenge is to derive insights from the data after it is located.
 Domo transforms the way orgaizations employee access, use, analyze and share data.
-Domo gives the power to users to make decision in real time.
+Domo gives power to users and helps them make decision in real time.
 Domo can be thought of as cloud based data operating system that has the ability to handle and process data regardless of its type and location.
 Domo brings different data sources spread across different locations at one central location so that it can be easily accessible for use.
-Domo also lets the user share and collaborate different data sources, visualize and report data.
+Domo lets user share and collaborate different data sources.
+Users can also visualize and report data through Domo.
 It also has reliable data management feature that provides high level of security, speed and scalability.
-Domo makes data availble on any device of any size thus making it truly mobile.
+Domo makes data available on any device of any size thus making it truly mobile.

 Domo- Inbuilt Solutions
 =======================